diekhans/ga4gh-schemas/doc/protocol.md

 The MIME type for binary encode is `application/ga4gh.v${apiversion}+x-protobuf`.

-## Rational
+## Rationale

-### Rational for a streaming protocol
+### Rationale for a streaming protocol
 The original GA4GH paging protocol offers a simple client interface that allows clients to read a complete JSON documents 'off-the-wire'.
-The returns response objects that contained a homogeneous vector of results along with a next page token.
+The returned response objects  contained a homogeneous vector of results along with a next page token.
 This allowed for the easy resumption of failed transfers.
 However, during the implementing of the protocol, drawbacks have been
 recognized: